 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera— point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

-One post-cruise hotel night in Oslo; transfers between airport and ship if booked on group flights; shipboard accommodations; kayaking, cross-country skiing, snowshoeing (weather dependent); certified photo instructor; video chronicle of your trip; parka; all meals onboard ship; alcoholic beverages (except premium brands) onboard ship; soft drinks onboard ship; crew gratuities.
+One post-cruise hotel night in Oslo; transfers between airport/ship if booked on recommended flights; shipboard accommodations; kayaking; certified photo instructor; video chronicle of your trip; parka; all meals onboard ship; most beverages onboard ship; crew gratuities.
 Subject to change without notice.

-Airfare; one-way charter flight Longyearbyen/Oslo; premium alcoholic beverages; visa and passport expenses; baggage/accident/travel protection plan; items of a personal nature such as laundry, spa, and Internet.
+Airfare; one-way charter flight Longyearbyen/Oslo; optional extension; premium alcoholic beverages; visa and passport expenses; baggage/accident/travel protection plan; items of a personal nature such as laundry, spa, and Internet.

 Photos ©: Ralph Lee Hopkins, Michael S Nolan